mihawk/blog/01-step-by-step.md

 # Who am I?

-*This blog is about Erlang/OTP and web developpement. i had a revelation when i discover erlang/OTP in 2010, since, i am following ChicagoBoss project, patching and contributing to it.*
+*This blog is about Erlang/OTP and web development. i had a revelation when i discover erlang/OTP in 2010, since, i am following ChicagoBoss project, patching and contributing to it.*